Advanced inertial sensors for indoor mapping applications

 Our motion and navigation products are designed to integrate seamlessly with indoor mapping systems.
 Our state-of-the-art inertial systems provide the accuracy and reliability needed to produce high-quality indoor maps, even in the most challenging environments.

-Whether you are deploying drones, mobile robots, or wearable systems for indoor navigation and indoor positioning systems, our products offer the precision and performance necessary to deliver real-time data and accurate maps.
+Whether you are using mobile robots or portable systems for indoor mapping, our products offer the precision and performance and workflow needed to produce accurate maps.

 Our systems are ideal for a range of applications, including industrial inspections, facility management, emergency response, and more.